tarunsachdeva/blog/_posts/2018-09-05-leadership-wednesdays.markdown

 categories: leadership
 ---

-I'm kicking off **Leadership Wednesday (LW)** with an outline of the domains of responsibilty in [developing a leadership practice]({{ site.baseurl }}{% post_url 2018-08-29-developing-leadership-practice %}).
+I'm kicking off **Leadership Wednesday (LW)** with following up on the domains of responsibilty outlined in [developing a leadership latticework]({{ site.baseurl }}{% post_url 2018-08-29-developing-leadership-latticework %}).

-Given leadership roles have a massive surface area of accountability, a framework that outlines the expanse makes the learning easier to manage (and quicker).
 This learning framework is simply an outline of the areas for which leaders are either directly responsible or accountable.

+As a refresher, the domains of responsibility outlined were:

 * Individual Domain, concerned with the people at an individual level
 * Organization Domain, concerned with how people organize to work together